Overview of the NRC Dialogue

 In addition, to support his mandate of an open and transparent approach, the President was tasked to make his mandate letter public; to engage the NRC science and innovation personnel in his process of examination and development of advice; and, to include the NRC's regional activity, he was asked to consult with innovation stakeholders in key clusters across the country.

-To support the President's mandate, the NRC undertook an engagement process that invited all NRC employees to participate and engaged external experts and key stakeholders to identify opportunities for improvement in the four areas described in the mandate letter.
+To support the President's mandate, the NRC invited all NRC employees and engaged external experts and key stakeholders to identify opportunities for improvement in the four areas described in the mandate letter.
 This exercise was called "The NRC Dialogue".

 As part of the assessment efforts, seven themes emerged as the key enablers for the NRC to be relevant to the Innovation and Skills Plan, and address the four mandated areas of assessment:

 - People: reinforce excellence essential to long-term success;